cmkobel/CompareM2/README.md

 ![logo](https://raw.githubusercontent.com/cmkobel/kma-assemblycomparator/master/scripts/logo.png "")

 The KMA Assembly Comparator is a simple pipeline consisting of independent tools for the analysis of microbial genomics.
-The idea is that the user provides a directory of assemblies of related bacterial strains, and the pipeline will run a series of generally relevant analyses.
+The idea is that the user provides a directory of assemblies of related bacterial strains, and the pipeline will run a series of generally relevant analyses on a high performance computing cluster.

 The KMA Assembly Comparator supports many formats: `gb/fa/fq/gff/gfa/clw/sth` which can be any of `gz/bz2/zip`-formats compressed.